 But the CJEU ruled:

-computer screen and the copies in the internet cache of that computer's hard disk, made by an end-user in the course of viewing a website, satisfy the conditions that those copies must be temporary, that they must be transient or incidental in
+the user's computer screen and the copies in the internet cache of that computer's hard disk, made by an end-user in the course of viewing a website, satisfy the conditions that those copies must be temporary, that they must be transient

 Based on the figures contained in the report, Big Brother Watch calls for:

 Section 127 of the Communications Act to be repealed, and for the words "grossly offensive" to be removed from the Malicious Communications Act.

 A full review of the way communications legislation is being used to police social media.

 A common approach to enforcing the legislation by police forces, including introducing a standardised approach to recording social media offences.